0xPhaze/use-chain-query/README.md

 }
 ```

-Using useChainQuery like this will immediately update the result with new ids as soon as `account` changes.
+Using useChainQuery as seen above will immediately update the result with new ids as soon as `account` changes.

-An empty array `[]` is set as the default return parameter as `result` will be undefined when it has not been returned yet.
+An empty array `[]` is set as the default return parameter for `ids` as `result` will be undefined when it has not been returned yet.
-`update` will place the call in the call-queue again and refresh the result.
+`updateIds` will place the call in the call-queue again and refresh the result.

 ## Flexible Nested Component Calls

 useChainQuery doesn't mind if arguments are undefined or change.
-Once all elements of the arguments array are well-defined, a request will
+As soon as all elements of the arguments array are well-defined, a request will
 be sent and the response will trigger a state-update.

 ```javascript